Movies

 2001: A Space Odyssey set a standard for science fiction that no film has surpassed — including its own successors

-Stanley Kubrick‘s 2001: A Space Odyssey remains the most philosophically audacious film ever produced within a major studio system.
-It asks nothing less than what it means to be human, frames that question across four million years of history, and provides no answer — only the image of a luminous child floating above the Earth, staring back.
+It is still the most philosophically audacious film ever produced inside a major studio.
+It asks nothing smaller than what it means to be human, frames the question across four million years, and supplies no answer — only the image of a luminous child suspended above the Earth, looking back at us.
+Kubrick built the whole picture with Arthur C. Clarke as a deliberate act of withholding: where other films explain, this one shows, and trusts the image to carry a weight that words would only shrink.

 YouTube video